cpilsworth/aem-cold-standby/README.md

 ## Start the newstandby as the new standby
 `CQ_PORT=4504 CQ_RUNMODE=standby newstandby/crx-quickstart/bin/start`

+NOTE: The change in port is not necessary if we are operating on different hosts.

 ## Verify CMS access on the new primary
 ```